Cimpress/react-cimpress-users/README.md

 # react-cimpress-users
 Thin React component to help managing Cimpress user access

-###  What
-I would like to manage the access to my application inside the application itself.
-I still want to benefit managing permissions with COAM.

-###  How
+## Overview
+The purpose of this package is to provide simple **and** embedded COAM Authorization management for React (or Vue) applications.

-**UsersTable** - is a simple react component that provides you the ability to add, edit or remove users within a single COAM group.
+The **UsersTable** component provides the ability to add, edit or remove users within a single COAM group.

+To simplify even more the access management, the component requires a list of roles that should be considered.
+Other existing roles will neither be shown nor managed to avoid possible conflicts.

-Since it's a thin component, it was designed to fit in a Drawer, but can also be used inline to get better experience.
+The component was designed to fit in a Drawer, but can also be used inline (within a page) to get better experience.

-##### How to use it
+## Usage

 Install the package: